jbakse/compform_site/content/microgames/index.md

 ## Coding Challenges

-Explore p5.play by completing these challenges.
+Explore this chapter's example code by completing the following challenges.{intro}

 ### Modify the p5.play Animation Example